 Meetings and conferences are closely related, as both involve the discussion of a specific topic.
 The main difference between a meeting and a conference is the purpose.
 A meeting is typically informal and focused on finding a solution or generating an outcome.
 A conference is generally formal and focused on information sharing.
 This meeting agenda template can help you plan many types of meetings, like team meetings and business meetings.

-Learn how to create a conference agenda template in Asana with a free trial of Premium today.
+Learn how to create a conference agenda template in Asana today.